wireapp/brand/text/sample-usage/index.md

 Where the platform context is clear, use the verbs specific to the platform, such as “click”, “tap”, or “touch”.

 For more information, see the [Touch Gesture Reference Guide][2].

+### Subscription vs. plan

+In billing communications for Wire teams, use monthly or annual ”subscription”, not ”plan”.

 ### URLs
 Write URLs beginning with the **wire.com** domain, and without the trailing slash — _most modern browsers will add this automatically if necessary_.